These are templates for PCIe Extended Capabilities. They are designed to be

 Each extended capability template uses the following parameters:

-base: Base address of the capability headernext_ptr: Value of the next_ptr field in the capability headeraer_capabilityUses the following parameters:
+base: Base address of the capability headernext_ptr: Value of the next_ptr field in the capability headeraer_capabilityNote that the methods in this capability are mainly intended to be called by

 tlp_prefix_log_or_header_log_ctd_len: The length in DWs of the TLP